minprog/platforms/install/windows/index.md

 # Windows: Installing using WSL

 To develop web apps you need some tools on your laptop.
 This guide helps you with installing al these tools.

 We will be using the [_Windows Subsystem for Linux 2_](https://aka.ms/wsl2).

+Note: These instruction are written for Windows 10.
+If you're using Windows 8 or older please follow [these](/install/windows8) instructions.

 ## Step 1: Install the Windows Subsystem for Linux